MicrosoftDocs/xamarin-docs/docs/ios/watchos/get-started/hello-watch.md

 ---
-title: "Hello, Watch"
+title: "Hello, watchOS – Walkthrough"
-description: "Getting started with Xamarin and watchOS" ms.prod: xamarin ms.assetid: AD1DA488-51AB-420A-A0B7-3AE69A964A40 ms.technology: xamarin-ios
+description: "This document provides a walkthrough of building a simple watchOS application using Xamarin.
+It describes how to work in both Visual Studio and Visual Studio for Mac, work with storyboards, and respond to events in code." ms.prod: xamarin ms.assetid: AD1DA488-51AB-420A-A0B7-3AE69A964A40 ms.technology: xamarin-ios